Hospitals & Services

 External Moderation: This process involves moderating

-portfolios between the partnering regions.
+portfolios between DHB's and the partnering regions.
 This process happens three times per

-year and the results are discussed as the Operational Group meetings.
+year and the results are discussed at the Operational Group meetings.

 The moderation process is to ensure